s4ke/Master-Thesis/src/md/050-benchmarks.md

 \label{sec:benchmarksMeasurementPlatform}

+We will now explain our measurement platform.
-We start by explaining the hardware and software stack and outline the benchmark programs and motivation for choosing them.
-We also shortly address hyper-threading and why we do not use it in our benchmarks.
+We start by explaining the hardware and software stack in Chapter \ref{sec:hardwareSoftware} and outline the benchmark programs and motivation for choosing them in Chapter \ref{sec:benchmarksBenchmarks}.
+Chapter \ref{sec:whichHaskellWhere} explains the specifics of where each benchmark was run.
+We also shortly address
+hyper-threading and why we do not use it in our benchmarks in Chapter \ref{sec:effect-hyper-thread}.

 ### Hardware and software

+\label{sec:hardwareSoftware}

 The benchmarks are executed  both in a shared and in a distributed memory setting using the Glasgow GPG Beowulf cluster, consisting of